-Given the journal’s focus on mentoring, PURM uses a unique system of review that includes student researchers and mentors in paired review.
-In this system, each article is reviewed by two sets of faculty-student pairs.
-PURM makes every effort to ensure that one reviewer pair has similar disciplinary interests as the authors whenever possible.
-Reviewers are allotted four (4) weeks to review and return articles to email@example.com with comments and a publication decision based on the Reviewer Guidelines below.
+PURM adopts a double-blind peer review process.
+Each article is reviewed by two reviewers.
+PURM makes every effort to ensure that the reviewers have similar disciplinary interests as the authors whenever possible.
+Reviewers are allotted four (4) to six (6) weeks to review and return articles to firstname.lastname@example.org with comments and a publication decision based on the Reviewer Guidelines below.

-Once an article is sent to a reviewer pair, the faculty-student pair will be asked to complete a review for publication within four (4) weeks.
+Once an article is sent to the reviewers, they will be asked to complete a review for publication within four (4) to six (6) weeks.
 Reviewers should evaluate each article using the following questions:

 - Does the article address an issue of broad interest or concern to the undergraduate research and mentoring community rather than a narrow or disciplinary one?

 - Does the article provide sufficient framing by drawing on relevant literature to ground the discussion academically for the community?

 - Does the article effectively use the framing to explore the issue and to shape the narrative?

 - Does the article provide relevant or useful tips/strategies or raise important questions valuable to the readership of PURM?

 - Is the article written in a clear manner, within the defined standards of the journal?

 Upon reviewing the manuscript, the faculty-student pair should collaboratively draft a letter to the authors and the editors expressing a publication recommendation (Accept, Accept with Revision, Revise and Resubmit, Reject) and a rationale for the decisions, including specific suggestions for revision if applicable.